floresbakker/OntoArchimate/README.md

 	2. pip install bs4
 	3. pip install rdflib

-B. Place one or more SVG-files in the input folder in OntoArchimate\Tools\Archimate2RDF\Input.
+B. Place one or more Archimate-files in the input folder in OntoArchimate\Tools\Archimate2RDF\Input.
 Only ordinary Archimate-files can be processed.

 C. Run the script in the command prompt by typing: